Workflomics/workflomics-benchmarker/README.md

 ```

 The tests will execute a workflow and benchmark it (require Docker running).
 The results will be stored in the `./tests/data` folder.

+## Credits

+The `workflomics benchmarker` script was developed by [Nauman Ahmed](@nahmedraja) as part of the [containers](https://github.com/Workflomics/containers) repository, but was since migrated to this repository to be published as a stand-alone package.